shehabosama/ShehabAssistantLibrary/README.md

          }
 ```

-  in your activity
+  In your activity

-  you should to remove the current extend class (AppCompatActivity) and set the BaseActivity
+  You should to remove the current extend class (AppCompatActivity) and set the BaseActivity
+  and you can explore the BaseActivity calss and use it anywhere you want

   `public class MainActivity extends  BaseActivity {}`

-  then you need to add this line to show the recorder floatActionButton to hear what do you say
+  Then you need to add this line to show the recorder floatActionButton to start hear what do you say

   `replaceFragment(R.id.container, MainFragment.newInstance(this),"voice");`